ArcInstitute/pdex/README.md

 ## Summary

-This is a python package for performing parallel differential expression using the Wilcoxon rank-sum test.
+This is a python package for performing parallel differential expression between multiple groups and a control.

 It is optimized for very large datasets and very large numbers of perturbations.

 It makes use of shared memory to parallelize the computation to a high number of threads and minimizes the [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) between processes to reduce overhead.

+It supports the following metrics:

+- Wilcoxon Rank Sum
+- Anderson-Darling
+- T-Test

 ## Usage